OmniBrew/sw5e-data/data/powers/death-field.md

       length: 1
       unit: action

+    dc:
+      save: con
     damage:
       - dieCount: 10
         dieType: 8
         type: necrotic
     duration:
-      length: Instantaneous
+      length: 0
-      unit:
+      unit: instant
     range:
       short: 90
-    concentration: False
+    concentration: false
 ---
-You draw the life force from every creature in a 30- foot cube centered on a point you choose within range.
+You draw the life force from every creature in a 30-foot cube centered on a point you choose within range.
 Each creature in that area must make a Constitution saving throw.
 A creature takes 10d8 necrotic damage on a failed save, or half as much damage on a successful one.
 If you reduce a hostile creature to 0 hit points, you gain temporary hit points equal to half the damage dealt.
 This power has no effect on droids or constructs.